vertexinc/tainex.ui/README.md

 The MIT License (MIT)

-Copyright (c) 2017 Jesse Aronson, Sam Black, Jiggs Gatmaitan, Nancy Gerwig, John Hart, Tim Klein, Andrew LaRoche, Peter Vink
+Copyright (c) 2017 Vertex Incorporated

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal